leopacciulli/template-reactjs-typescript/README.md

 <br>

 ## 📝 About the project
-This is a React.js template with TypeScript which I decided to leave in a repository to save time.
+This is a React.js template with TypeScript and some libs which I decided to leave in a repository to save time.
 So I don't need to install and configure some libraries, whenever I have to create a new project.
 This project also has config such as: ESLint, Prettier and EditorConfig (vscode).

 <br>